dchoff/SinGan/README.md

       python ./cartoonGAN/test.py --input_dir ./results/SinGAN_2020-03-02_20-39-53 --gpu 0 --mod_name SinGAN_2020-03-02_20-39-53
 ```

+## Provided Models
+One of the benefits of this model is that a trained model is rather small.
+We've provided several different models, which can be found [here](./code/logs).
+These contain snapshots of codebase at the time and a text file called `record.txt` which contains the GAN type which was used and the index of the image trained upon.

+Results from having run these models can be found [here](.code/results).
+The stylized results can be found [here](.code/test_output/results).

+Please note that if you wish to reobtain the results for a provided model, you should empty out the results that are already in that subdirectory, as the code will not attempt to overwrite images that are already there.

 ## Results

 By now, you have either trained your new model or have ran a pretrained model and want to see the results from it.